 CAVEAT: To use MD-micro the initial structure needs to be fully optimized and a frequency calculation can not afford imaginary frequencies.
 Otherwise choose MD association and vdW are employed to sample van der Waals structures, present some peculiarities and therefore are explained in detail in van der Waals complexes.

-MD, MD-micro, external and BXDE samplings accept the following keywords:
+MD, MD-micro, external and BXDE samplings accept the following keywords (ChemKnow also accepts the keyword neighbors):